csev/ca4e/tools/wasm/README.md

 - Add validation rules
 - Implement caching

+## About Computer Architecture for Everybody

+This WASM tool is part of the **Computer Architecture for Everybody** course, available at [www.ca4e.com](https://www.ca4e.com).
+The course provides hands-on learning experiences for understanding computer architecture concepts through interactive tools and exercises.

 ## License

 This project is part of the Computer Architecture for Everyone (CA4E) educational materials.